brockmuellers/brockmuellers.github.io/about.md

 ### Professional

-Professionally, I'm a backend software engineer.
+I'm a backend software engineer.
 I'm most interested in building tools that solve real problems.

 So far, my favorite technical project has been designing a distributed data processing system for scientists developing image analysis algorithms.
 From a product perspective, I loved streamlining the chaotic workflows of produce wholesalers - the food supply chain is so complex and fascinating.
 I also enjoy building team consensus, mentorship, and working directly with people to understand their problems and find creative solutions to them.